 If equipped, the buttons are near the climate controls on the center stack.
-To operate, the ignition must be in ON/RUN.
+To operate, the engine must be running.

-Press ₩ or ₩ to heat the driver or passenger seat back and cushion.
+Press ₩ or ₩ to heat the driver or passenger seatback and cushion.

-Press or , if available, to ventilate the driver or passenger seat.
+Press 🔮 or 💐, if available, to ventilate the driver or passenger seat.
 A ventilated seat has a fan that pulls or pushes air through the seat.
 The air is not cooled.